McMaster-Baby-Lab/handbook/pages/research/researchData.md

 	1. Select the folder named Research
 	2. Click 'Add Shortcut to OneDrive'
 	3. You will see the research folder within your OneDrive folder on your local computer
-	4. Within this folder, you will see each of YOUR project listed as a folder
+	4. Within this folder, you will see each of YOUR projects listed as a folder
-      - Move all research related data, programs, scripts, and documents to this research folder on your computer
+      - Move all research-related data, programs, scripts, and documents to this research folder on your computer

-Benefits to Backing up the Data in Sharepoint
+Benefits of Backing up the Data in Sharepoint
 - Automatic backup all research data
 - Restore any deleted data
 - Permission control
 - Save local hard drive space (files will be downloaded on-demand)
-	- After uploading the files, if you want to free up hard drive space, you can right click the files and click "Free Up Space"
+	- After uploading the files, if you want to free up hard drive space, you can right-click the files and click "Free Up Space"
 	- You can always download the files whenever you need
 - This is especially useful for large files, such as video recordings